bas080/colcise/README.md

 Roy     213
 ```

+## Roadmap

+- Center alignment with c

 ## Bugs

+- Does not support STDIN or PIPES.
+Will require temp files.
-- An unwanted new line is added at the bottom
+- An unwanted new line is added at the bottom.

 ## Running tests